James O'Bryan Jr.

-James "Jimmy" O'Bryan Jr. (born June 7, 1956, in Saint Thomas, U.S. Virgin Islands) is a United States Virgin Islander politician, spokesman and former press secretary.
+James A. "Jimmy" O'Bryan Jr. (born June 7, 1956, in Saint Thomas, U.S. Virgin Islands) is a United States Virgin Islander politician, spokesman and former press secretary.
 He was previously the administrator of the island of Saint Thomas, U.S. Virgin Islands.

 O'Bryan was a Democratic Party candidate for governor of the United States Virgin Islands in the 2010 gubernatorial election.
 His running mate for lieutenant governor was Pamela Richards Samuel.

 Biography

 Early life

 O'Bryan is a native of Saint Thomas, where he was born on June 7, 1956, to James A. O’Bryan Sr. and Elsa D. Oliver O’Bryan.
 He graduated from Charlotte Amalie High School in Charlotte Amalie in 1974 and was president of his class.
 He went on to receive a bachelor's degree in mass communications and political science from Boston University in 1978.

 Political career

 O'Bryan was a senator in the Legislature of the Virgin Islands's 16th Legislature (1985–1986) for one term.
 He was also the chairman of the Democratic Party of the Virgin Islands for two terms.

 He was appointed as the press secretary for the former governor, Alexander A. Farrelly.

 O'Bryan was extremely active during the administration of the former governor, Charles Turnbull.
 He headed the Turnbull administration's Office of Public Relations, and was Turnbull's spokesperson during his first term.
 He also chaired a Turnbull-created task force which worked to remove abandoned vehicles and other garbage from Saint Thomas.
 In April 2003, the Turnbull administration appointed O'Bryan as head of the committee charged with rebuilding the Sanderilla Thomas Bungalow at Rothschild Francis "Market" Square on the island of Saint Thomas.

 He was also the president of Virgin Islanders for Responsive Government.

 On April 29, 2003, Governor Turnbull appointed O'Bryan as the administrator of St. Thomas and Water Island, succeeding Louis Hill who had resigned in January 2003 to take office as a senator in the legislature.
 O'Bryan was working as the assistant to the governor for public affairs and policy initiatives at the time of his appointment.

 In 2010, O'Bryan left his morning slot on WDHP (1620 AM), a local radio station, to pursue a gubernatorial campaign.